ND Stevenson: 2012–2013: Nimona and career beginnings

-Lumberjanes and Marvel Comics
+While in school, Stevenson did freelance illustration for Random House, St. Martin's Press, and Label Magazine.
+In the summer of 2012, Stevenson interned at BOOM!
+Studios, a comic publishing house in Los Angeles.
+Stevenson created the cover art for Rainbow Rowell's novel Fangirl, which was published in 2013.
+He also worked with Ryan North on his book To Be or Not to Be (2013), a choose-your-own-adventure-book based on Shakespeare's Hamlet.

+2013–2020: Lumberjanes, She-Ra and The Fire Never Goes Out

 After his graduation in 2013, Stevenson returned to BOOM!
 Studios to help develop, and eventually write, Lumberjanes.
 Lumberjanes won Eisner Awards for Best New Series and Best Publication for Teens in 2015.

-In 2015, Stevenson wrote for Marvel Comics on the comics Thor Annual and Runaways.

 In 2020, Stevenson was described as executive producer and writer of a one-hour animated special introducing the characters of Lumberjanes, an animated series which will stream on HBO Max.
 It was also announced that he would write and direct episodes for the main series, while serving an executive producer.
 He was also described as working on the series in 2021 and 2022.
-However, as of February 2023, no news about the series has been announced, with HBO Max remaining silent on the series possible release.
+In a June 2023 interview, Stevenson noted he was "developing Lumberjanes" and "figuring out that world."